jonathanezeugo/sqlalchemy-challenge/README.md

 4. Histogram plot showed that the temperature was mostly around 75 deg Farenheit for most of the observations.

 Step 2:
+Used VS code to produce and design a Flask API based on queries in Step 1.
+Flask was used to design routes, generate endpoints and JSONIFY the endpoints.